linhbngo/linhbngo/docs/csc-243/index.md

 As laptop style and model can vary, the following common (and free) software environment will be enforced for all lectures and programming assignments:

-- Virtual Enronment: Oracle VirtualBox
+- Virtual Environment: Oracle VirtualBox
 - Other software packages will be specified and installed insite the CentOS virtual machine as needed.